fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 Layer type and curve type can also be controlled by right-clicking (once you have additional layers).

-## Basic Drawing
+## Basic drawing

-Next you we will go over some basic drawing workflows, which you often find yourself in need of.
+Next we will go over some basic drawing workflows, which you often find yourself in need of.

-### Correct Direction
+### Drawing letters

+What’s essential to denote about B&eacute;zier curves is that the anchor points as we saw above are sort of like tangents at the extremas of the curve.

+In order to get smooth curves, keeping anchor points at horizontal and vertical extremas and keeping the handles vertical or horizontal is generally enough &ndash; it avoids jagginess and gives better coherency between the control points.

+### Cutting a shape within another

 1. Start by using the Rectangle tool to draw a rectangle within the drawing area of the Glyph window.
 2. Next, use the Ellipse tool to draw an ellipse within the rectangle you just drew.
    <img src="images/O%20at%2079%20from%20Untitled1%20-_010.png" alt width="917">
 3. Go to the Element menu and choose *Correct Direction*.
 You will see that the two shapes merged, and that you essentially punched a hole in the center of the rectangle.
    <img src="images/O%20at%2079%20from%20Untitled1%20-_011.png" alt width="917">

-### Remove Overlap
+### Remove overlap

 1. Add a star that overlaps the corner of the rectangle.
    <img src="images/O%20at%2079%20from%20Untitled1%20-_012.png" alt height="744" width="917">
 2. Select the star and the earlier shape.
 You only need to select one point of each overlapping shape, but it is okay to select extra points.
 3. Go to Element &gt; Overlap &gt; *Remove overlap*.
 You will see that your two shapes have become one.
    <img src="images/O%20at%2079%20from%20Untitled1%20-_013.png" alt>